These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T2B05 (C)

-What determines the amount of deviation of an FM signal?
+What determines the amount of deviation of an FM (as opposed to PM) signal?

 C. The amplitude of the modulating signal